 The project is thought to create the conditions to increase the attractiveness of rural areas for the new generations.
 In this sense, the project is looking for innovative practices that improve rural jobs and opportunities.
-The project will build the knowledge basis and contribute to provide opportunities to existing inhabitants of rural areas and to attract rural newcomers.
-To achieve the expected impact, RURALIZATION will follow a multi-actor approach: the project will involve a large variety of stakeholders' organizations and case studies of innovative practices in a participatory and transdisciplinary research aimed at better understanding of challenges connected with the opening of rural areas for new, innovative activities and newcomers.
+The project builds the knowledge basis and contributes to provide opportunities to existing inhabitants of rural areas and to attract rural newcomers.
+To achieve the expected impact, RURALIZATION follows a multi-actor approach: the project involves a large variety of stakeholders' organizations and case studies of innovative practices in a participatory and transdisciplinary research aimed at better understanding of challenges connected with the opening of rural areas for new, innovative activities and newcomers.

-The three main pillars of the project will be: the identification of opportunities in rural areas, the facilitation of farming to new generations and the development of tools to provide access to land for new generations.
-These pillars will be founded on a general framework for research and innovation and they will derive into relevant policy design and assessment (this is indeed structuring the work packages' structure of the project).
+The three main pillars of the project are: the identification of opportunities in rural areas, the facilitation of farming to new generations and the development of tools to provide access to land for new generations.
+These pillars are founded on a general framework for research and innovation and they will derive into relevant policy design and assessment (this is indeed structuring the work packages' structure of the project).